neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/trusted-by-design_part3.md

 ## Pull requests as an open workshop

-If issues are a collaborative public scratchpad, pull requests are the workshop where ideas become code.
-You may feel the urge to work behind closed doors and only emerge when the pie is baked.
-But just like with issues, every private process is a missed opportunity for learning, collaboration, and trust-building.
-Open the doors and let anyone peek in, ask questions, and suggest improvements throughout.

 Pull requests are a workflow for contributing to a software project.
 They allow anyone to create a copy of the codebase, make changes, and propose those changes to be merged back into the original.
-That proposal is the [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/).[^merge-request]

-Typically, pull requests are accompanied by a description documenting why the changes were made and what they accomplish.
+That proposal is the [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/),[^merge-request] and it's typically accompanied by a description documenting why the changes were made and what they accomplish.
 Maintainers review them and can approve outright, reject, or ask for changes before merging. **It's like scientific peer review, but for code and at a much faster pace**.
 Imagine writing your manuscript in a public Google doc, with reviewers suggesting changes line-by-line and anyone in the world being able to chime in with a comment.
 It sounds chaotic, but it's probably the most effective collaboration workflow ever invented.

+If issues are a scratchpad for jotting down ideas, **pull requests are the workshop where ideas become code.** You may feel the urge to work behind closed doors and only emerge when the pie is baked.
+But just like with issues, every private process is a missed opportunity for learning, collaboration, and trust-building.
+Open the doors and let anyone peek in, ask questions, and suggest improvements throughout.

 ::: {tip}
 If you want to see an example, check out the [pull request proposing this very blogpost](https://github.com/neuroinformatics-unit/neuroinformatics-unit.github.io/pull/240).
 :::

 My first advice about **pull requests: just use them, without exception**.
 Don't succumb to the urge of pushing changes directly to 'main' (the conventional name for the canonical copy of the codebase).
 Get into the habit of always going through a pull request, even if you are the only developer.
 It may feel strange to propose changes to yourself and then review them.
 But self-review is a great way to improve: it disciplines you in writing informative descriptions and checking your own work with a critical eye before rushing ahead.
+And you're not truly alone—automated tools can review your code for style, bugs, and security issues, giving you feedback even when no human collaborator is available.

 If you are blessed to have at least one collaborator, the benefits multiply.
 You can review each other's work, ask questions, suggest improvements, and hold each other accountable.
 Pull requests provide a fantastic interface for code review—use it.
 You will feel slowed down at first, perhaps even annoyed that you have to justify your every choice to someone else.
 But that's the point.
 You are not just writing code; you are communicating your thinking to others. **Over time, everyone involved will build a shared understanding of the codebase**.
 The project will stop being the property of your mind and continue life in shared mental models.
 That step is crucial on the path to community adoption.